-Unfortunately, as shown in Figure 4b, a lower TW (in x-axis) causes a higher write amplification (WA) factor (in y-axis).
-Here we ran various workloads on SSD model "Sim" (more in §6.3.7).
-Let's take an example of TW=100ms in a 4-drive RAID-5 array, which implies a 300ms of predictable window length for each device.
-However, user write workload is typically less intensive than the maximum possible write burst, thus the over-provisioning space might not be full after 300ms, but yet the device is forced to transition to the busy window and start cleaning despite not many pages to clean, which then increases WA.
+Unfortunately, as shown in Figure 4(b), a lower TW (in the x-axis) causes a higher write amplification (WA) factor (in the y-axis).
+Here we ran various workloads on SSD model "Sim" (more in Section 6.3.7).
+Let us take an example of TW = 100 ms in a four-drive RAID-5 array, which implies 300 ms of predictable window length for each device.
+However, user write workload is typically less intensive than the maximum possible write burst, thus the over-provisioning space might not be full after 300 ms, but yet the device is forced to transition to the busy window and start cleaning despite not many pages to clean, which then increases WA.

 4.3.6 A More Relaxed Contract to Reduce WA.
-With the above analysis, a flash vendor/operator might worry about the unnecessary high WA given a small TW value.
+With the preceding analysis, a flash vendor/operator might worry about the unnecessary high WA given a small TW value.
 A preferable way is to absorb as many (over)writes until the over-provisioning space is almost full before starting GC.
-To incorporate this, the flash array can reuse our formulation but replace the maximum write burst (B{burst}) with a typical "normal" user write throughput (B{norm}).
-An industry standard to set this number is by using the drive-write-per-day metric (DWPD) [74].
-For calculating B{norm} in Table 2, we use DWPD values of 10 to 40 (N{dwpd}), often suggested to prolong the device lifetime to 3-5 years [75].
+To incorporate this, the flash array can reuse our formulation but replace the maximum write burst ( $B{burst}$ ) with a typical "normal" user write throughput ( $B{norm}$ ).
+An industry standard to set this number is by using the DWPD (drive-write-per-day metric) [74].
+For calculating $B{norm}$ in Table 2, we use DWPD values of 10 to 40 ( $N{dwpd}$ ), often suggested to prolong the device lifetime to 3 to 5 years [75].

-Plugging in this value to the same formula will give us TW{norm} .
-As shown in the two last rows of Table 2, TW{norm} increases the busy window length by 6-64× (higher compared to TW{burst}), hence a longer predictable window length.
-While this reduces write amplification, we must call this a "relaxed" (weaker) contract.
-The reason is that the user write intensity may jump higher than the expected B{norm} bandwidth.
-This in turn will fill up the over-provisioning space quickly and force the device to trigger GC even when it's not supposed to (still in predictable mode).
+Plugging in this value to the same formula will give us $TW{norm}$ .
+As shown in the two last rows of Table 2, $TW{norm}$ increases the busy window length by 6-64× (higher compared to $TW{burst}$ ), hence a longer predictable window length.
+Although this reduces WA, we must call this a relaxed (weaker) contract.
+The reason is that the user write intensity may jump higher than the expected $B{norm}$ bandwidth.
+This in turn will fill up the over-provisioning space quickly and force the device to trigger GC even when it is not supposed to (still in predictable mode).
 This will be a rare event if user workloads follow the suggested DWPD.

 4.3.7 The WA and Predictability Tradeoff.
-As analyzed above, one might prefer to re-configure the TW to achieve low WA without breaking the predictability contract.
-Figure 4c illustrates the tradeoff between write amplification and predictability under different time window values (x-axis).
-While WA improves with larger TW (red line), the predictability guarantee weakens if the TW is excessively too large as GCs have to forcefully kick in.
-Thus, it's necessary to find the sweet TW spot/range that can satisfy both requirements.
+As analyzed previously, one might prefer to reconfigure the TW to achieve low WA without breaking the predictability contract.
+Figure 4(c) illustrates the tradeoff between WA and predictability under different time window values (x-axis).
+Although WA improves with larger TW (red line), the predictability guarantee weakens if the TW is excessively too large as GCs have to forcefully kick in.
+Thus, it is necessary to find the sweet TWspot/range that can satisfy both requirements.